ddev/addon-registry/README.md

 # DDEV Add-on Registry

-A registry for DDEV add-ons where users can discover, explore, and leave comments on available add-ons.
+A registry of DDEV add-ons where users can discover, explore, and leave comments on available add-ons.

 See [DDEV Add-on Registry Introduction](https://ddev.com/blog/ddev-addon-registry-introduction/).